 In the current world of criminal justice, the story we are told is that there is a person who causes harm, and a person who is harmed.
 A perpetrator and a victim.
 An abuser and an abused.
 And, more often than not, in a given instance, or in a particular situation, that may indeed be true.
-One person hurts, is triggered, and gets violent.
-The other receives that pain from the other and carries it with them.
+One person--the harmer--feels hurt, gets triggered, and becomes violent.
+The other--the harmed--receives that pain and then carries it with them.
 Sometimes, the one who harms gets locked in a cell.
 Sometimes, the one who is harmed does.
 Oftentimes, neither ever see a day inside prison.
 And almost never do both the harmer and harmed feel healed.

 There is another story.
 It’s the one we try to tell at VOTE, but, like many of our peers, have trouble with.
 It’s complicated, and, in many ways, unfinished.

 This story also begins with a person who harms and another who is harmed.
 Together, their story are two links in a long line of pain.
 Zoom out, and the chain starts to form: the person who harms was harmed by someone else, earlier.
 The person who was harmed then goes on to harm someone else, later--a sometimes conscious, sometimes unconscious cycle of retaliation.
 And so it continues.
 The chain binds us all.

 In other words, hurt people hurt people.
 At VOTE, we know and live this phrase in our bones.
 We are an organization that includes people who have hurt others and spent years in prison because of it.
 We are an organization that includes people who have been hurt by others and have spent years in prison in spite of it.
 We are an organization that includes people who have both hurt people and been hurt by people and have never spent time in prison.
 We are all of that, and more, oftentimes in the same person.